stormpath/stormpath-dotnet-documentation/docs/login.rst

 ...........................

-By making a GET request to the login endpoint with the ``Accept: application/json`` set, you can retreive a JSON view model that describes the login form and the social account stores that are mapped to your Stormpath Application.
+By making a GET request to the login endpoint with the ``Accept: application/json`` header, you can retreive a JSON view model that describes the login form and the social account stores that are mapped to your Stormpath
+Application.

 Here's an example view model that shows you an application that has the default login form, and a mapped Google directory: